lsteidl/TakeStones/README.md

 # TakeStones
-Implementation of the Alpha-Beta pruning algorithm to play a two-player game called Take-Stones
+Implementation of the Alpha-Beta pruning algorithm to play a two-player game called Take-Stones.
+Skeleton code provided by professor.
+Enhancements made according to project description.

 Game Rules
 The game starts with n stones numbered 1, 2, 3, ..., n.
 Players take turns removing one of the remaining numbered stones.
 At a given turn there are some restrictions on which numbers (i.e., stones) are legal candidates to be taken.
 The restrictions are: